[Rev. 5/2/2022 8:09:19 AM--2021]

 3. The Council may prescribe such bylaws as it deems necessary for its operation.

-4. The Council shall meet at least once in each calendar quarter at a time and place specified by the call of the Chair, the State Apprenticeship Director, the Executive Director or a majority of the members of the Council.
-Special meetings of the Council may be held at the call of the Chair, the State Apprenticeship Director, the Executive Director or a majority of the members of the Council at such additional times as they deem necessary.
+4. The Council shall meet at least once in each calendar quarter at a time and place specified by the call of the Chair, the State Apprenticeship Director, the Labor Commissioner or a majority of the members of the Council.
+Special meetings of the Council may be held at the call of the Chair, the State Apprenticeship Director, the Labor Commissioner or a majority of the members of the Council at such additional times as they deem necessary.

-5. Five voting members of the Council constitutes a quorum, and a quorum may exercise any power or authority conferred on the Council.
+5. The Chair, or the Vice Chair in the absence of the Chair, and four voting members of the Council constitutes a quorum, and a quorum may exercise any power or authority conferred on the Council.

 1. Each member of the Council is entitled to receive a salary of not more than $80 per day, as fixed by the Council, while attending meetings of the Council.